aldefouw/redcap_cypress_docker/README.md

 If you want to test against a new version of REDCap that you've downloaded, first [Download REDCap](#download-repositories).

-Then change the following variable in `redcap_cypress/cypress.env.json`:
+Then change the following variable in `redcap_cypress/cypress.env.json` to the specific version of REDCap you want to test:

 ```
     "redcap_version": "13.1.37"
 ```

 ### SSH Key needed